Primo and Epico: The Colóns (2017–2020)

 On April 11, leaving the Shining Stars moniker behind for a new look, The Colóns, as they were now billed, debuted on SmackDown Live during the Superstar Shake-up, when they attacked American Alpha following their loss to The Usos.
 On April 18, The Colóns defeated American Alpha.
 On April 25, The Colóns were defeated by American Alpha in a "Beat The Clock" Challenge.
 On June 18, The Colóns were defeated by The Hype Bros in a Money in the Bank Kickoff match.
 In June, Primo suffered a knee injury, putting the team on a temporary hiatus.
 The team returned in November, two nights after Survivor Series, where they were among the many lumberjacks in The New Day's match against Kevin Owens and Sami Zayn.
 On the August 28, 2018 episode of SmackDown Live, The Colóns returned in a triple threat match involving The Bar & Luke Gallows and Karl Anderson, with a victory for The Bar.

 During the pre-show of 2018's Survivor Series, Primo and Epico won the 10-on-10 Survivor Series tag team elimination match as part of Team SmackDown's tag teams Their most recent WWE match was a January 2019 dark match.
-Since then they have been wrestling in World Wrestling Council, helping their father with a rebranding of the promotion.
+Since then they have been wrestling in World Wrestling Council, helping their father/uncle with a rebranding of the promotion.

 On April 15, 2020, The Colóns were officially released from their WWE contracts due to budget cuts stemming from the COVID-19 pandemic.

+TNA Wrestling (2025)

+The Colóns made a surprise appearance on TNA iMPACT! on February 20, 2025, interrupting Joe Hendry's performance.
+The Colóns were then interrupted by a debuting Elijah and this led to a match between both teams in which Hendry and Elijah came out as victorious.